Quick Start for InTime in Tcl Mode¶

 This is a sample script which works in Windows & Linux environments.
 You can download it from Plunify's github account.

-# Adjust the run_target, runs_per_round according to your recipe flow reset flow set run_target local flow set runs_per_round 2 flow set rounds 1 flow set concurrent_runs 1 flow set control_create_bitstreams false flow run_recipe "hot_start"
+# Adjust the run_target, runs_per_round according to your recipe flow reset flow set run_target local flow set runs_per_round 2 flow set rounds 1 flow set concurrent_runs 1 flow set control_create_bitstreams false flow load_recipe "hot_start" flow run_recipe "hot_start"

-Plunify recommends starting with the Hotstart recipe at the beginning for Vivado, and Default recipe for Quartus and ISE.
+Plunify recommends starting with the Hot Start recipe at the beginning for Vivado, Quartus and Libero, and the InTime Default recipe for ISE.

 Understanding the script¶

 - Reset the flow.
 This prevents an earlier job settings from affecting this new job.

 - Set the run_target to local.
 This will run locally in the machine instead of being distributed to other InTime capable machines

 - Set the number of runs (builds) per round to 2

 For more information about flow properties such as run_target, please refer to Flow Properties.